last updated March 21, 2017

 several non-Autobahn expressways, and the transport ministry

 is prioritizing their expansion.

 signs showing 100 km/h speed limit and construction ahead

-standard pictogram signs to warn of downstream conditions or to
+official traffic signs to warn of downstream conditions

 lane closures using the standard international lane control

 symbols.
 Below are examples of these electronic signs.